yolapop/slate/source/index.md

 doctors | null | List of doctors' ID who work in the hospital. logo_url | null | URL of hospital logo.
 Width: 250px.

-<aside class="warning">If you're not using an administrator API key, this API call will return 403 Forbidden.</aside>
+<aside class="warning">If you're not using an administrator API key, this API call will return `403 Forbidden`.</aside>

 # Doctors

 ## Get All Doctors

-403 Forbidden
+Forbidden.

 ## Get All Doctors In A Hospital